lpeukert/macbook/README.md

 Macbook is a script to set up a macOS laptop with some standard apps.

-It will install xcode command line tools, homebrew and some packages like google-chrome, keybase, tunnelblick, slack etc.
+It will install xcode command line tools, homebrew and some packages like google-chrome, keybase, tunnelblick, slack etc. <br>
 The script will check if the macbook is intel or silicon-based

 Install directly via URL: <br>